enerqi/sublime-blog/content/blog/types-fp/index.md

 ```

 This function is terribly named, but if you understand the domain types it's clear what it does (assuming it's a
 pure function that has no side effects).
+Types have more utility the better their constraints match the domain.

 Going back to open and closed types, the closed types are fully specified and visible to the type checker.
 Most
 languages lack one of disjoint unions (a closed type) or pattern matching.
 Some pattern matching features maybe present
 but not exhaustive.
 Exhaustive pattern matching requires us to handle every "shape" or case of a disjoint union.
 We
 can evolve our disjoint union domain type and every function that takes one as input will be checked.
-No problem such as forgetting to update a switch statement in language without pattern matching.
+No problem such as forgetting to update a switch statement in languages without pattern matching.
 If we have done our modelling
 correctly we get the added benefit of only ever handling valid states in the pattern matching branches.

 ```python